anbox-cloud/discourse-docs/howto/application/create.md

   disk-size: 8GB
 ```

 Once the status of the application switches to `ready`, the application is ready and can be used.
-See [Wait for an application](https://discourse.ubuntu.com/t/wait-for-an-application/24202) for information about how to monitor the application status.
+See [How to wait for an application](https://discourse.ubuntu.com/t/wait-for-an-application/24202) for information about how to monitor the application status.

 ## Create from a tarball